Bloodlines - Preview

 Abbi walked away and to the free weights, ignoring “Chad’s” efforts in hitting on her.

 “You are?” he asked as he hurried to follow after her.

 You don’t want to do this, Chad, Abbi thought as she imagined reaching out to shake his hand and watching him collapse to the floor, gasping for air.
-On second thought… maybe I will … her thoughts continued the more he persisted in his efforts to hit on her.
+On second thought… maybe I will … her thoughts continued.

 “A name?” he said as Abbi picked up two weights from the floor and began arm curls.

 “Any name?”
 Abbi asked.

 She knelt down to retie her shoe and thought, How annoying!
 I wish I could just swipe left on you like Lacy does with her dates!

 “Preferably yours, sweet thing.
 I see the A on your cell phone.
 Is that Amy?
 Or maybe Amanda?
 Perhaps…”

 “Abigail, okay?
 Look, buddy, the gym isn’t a hook up sesh, okay?
 Now buzz off.”